evannetwork/evannetwork.github.io/dev/setting-up.md

 All the basic prerequisites for this, like `git`, need to be installed too, but usually the package manager of your OS takes care of this.

+At the time `nodejs v10.*` is not supported yet though.

 ## Installation the Support Libraries

 So far, this seems easy enough.
 The primary thing to install is the [blockchain-core libs](https://github.com/evannetwork/api-blockchain-core).
 They are written in `typescript` and implemented as a `npm` package, so the installation should be straight forward, too.